Skip to main content

 LAPS (Local Administrator Password Solution)

-Check if LAPS is deployed:
+Check if legacy LAPS is deployed:

 Get-ADComputer -Filter * -Properties ms-Mcs-AdmPwd | Where-Object {$_."ms-Mcs-AdmPwd" -ne $null}